jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-12-07-flink-spark-local-dev/index.md

 ### Spark Setup

 In an [earlier post](/blog/2022-05-08-emr-local-dev), I illustrated how to set up a local development environment using an EMR container image.
-That post is based the [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension of VS Code where it is assumed that development takes place after attaching the project folder into a Docker container.
+That post is based the [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension of VS Code, and it is assumed that development takes place after attaching the project folder into a Docker container.
 Thanks to the [Docker](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker) extension, however, we no longer have to attach the project folder into a container always because the extension allows us to do so with just a few mouse clicks if necessary - see the screenshot below.
-Moreover, as a Spark application developed in the host folder can easily be submitted to the Spark container via volume-mapping, we can simplify Spark setup quite a lot without creating a custom Docker image.
+Moreover, as Spark applications developed in the host folder can easily be submitted to the Spark container via volume-mapping, we can simplify Spark setup dramatically without creating a custom Docker image.
 Therefore, Spark will be set up using the EMR image where updated Spark configuration files and the project folder are volume-mapped to the container.
+Also, the Spark History Server will be running in the container, which allows us to monitor completed and running Spark applications.

 ![](vscode-attach.png#center)